browserslist/browserslist/README.md

   on the market.
 If you are making general web app you should respect browsers diversity.
 * Don’t remove browsers just because you don’t know them.
 Opera Mini has 100 million users in Africa and it is more popular in the global market than Microsoft Edge.
-Chinese QQ Browsers has more market sharethan Firefox and desktop Safari combined.
+Chinese QQ Browsers has more market share than Firefox and desktop Safari combined.

 ## Queries